 The beauty of Bowland is that it can be remote and isolated, but this means that it is not always well served by public transport.
 In some parts it is more suited to visitors wishing to explore at a more leisurely pace by bike or on foot or horseback.

-Services are provided to the following areas:
+Other services are provided to the following areas:

 Service 7 - runs a circuit, Monday to Saturday, around Pendle Hill, with links from Clitheroe to Waddington, Grindleton, Chatburn, Barley, Barrowford and Nelson.